skip to main content

 • State and regional agencies may invite affordable housing stakeholders to participate in the transportation planning process.

-• MPOs may overlay Transportation Improvement Program projects on regional maps displaying community demographics such as low-income and minority communities.
+• MPOs may overlay Transportation Improvement Program (TIP) projects on regional maps displaying community demographics and amenities such as low-income, communities, residential developments, schools, libraries, employment centers, transit centers/routes, hospitals/medical facilities, regional parks, etc.

-• MPOs must include affordable housing organizations among the list of stakeholders and agencies whom the MPO shall provide a reasonable opportunity to be involved in the metropolitan transportation planning (MTP) process.
+• MPOs must include affordable housing organizations among the list of stakeholders and agencies to whom the MPO shall provide a reasonable opportunity to be involved in the metropolitan transportation plan (MTP) development process.

 • MPOs shall include affordable housing organizations as an interested party in the planning process and ensure they are provided with a reasonable opportunity to comment on the MTP.